Modeling to Improve Prostate Cancer Outcomes Across Diverse Populations

 |Alexander Tsodikov, PhD||University of Michigan|

-These aims are highly responsive to the funding opportunity announcement, addressing 6 of the 9 targeted priority areas.
-Our cumulative expertise in prostate modeling, our existing models, and our close ties with clinical experts who provide access to large, high-quality datasets for model validation and calibration position us well to uniquely contribute to the national and international dialogue about how best to address and control this most common cancer in men.
+These aims are highly responsive to the funding opportunity announcement, addressing 7 of the 9 targeted priority areas to varying degrees.
+Our cumulative expertise in prostate modeling, our existing models, and our close ties with clinical experts who provide access to large, high-quality datasets for model validation and calibration put us in a strong position to answer critical and impactful questions about how best to control this most common cancer in men.